 HBO aside, there are plenty of former nominees still in the running or back in the race.
 2017 Emmy winner Ann Dowd delivered another memorable turn as Aunt Lydia in Hulu’s “The Handmaid’s Tale,” while her co-star Yvonne Strahovski is hoping to snag her second nod.
 Millie Bobby Brown could make a return to the category with “Stranger Things,” after earning nominations for both of the Netflix juggernaut’s first two seasons, while Chrissy Metz hasn’t made the cut since 2017, but a strong arc in “This Is Us” Season 4 could help boost her chances.

 That being said, Susan Kelechi Watson — and a bunch of other yet-to-be-nominated talents — could edge out those old favorites.
-Holly Hunter will have the hot drama “Succession” to help her snag her first nod since 2009; Gugu Mbatha-Raw could find her way into the race if the TV Academy really warms to “The Morning Show”; Phylicia Rashad has the best shot of anyone on OWN’s breakout drama “David Makes Man”; Gillian Anderson deserves a second look for “Sex Education,” while long-standing dark horses Maggie Siff (“Billions”) and Cush Jumbo (“The Good Fight”) have seasons of great work on their side.
+Sarah Snook and Holly Hunter will have the hot drama “Succession” to help Hunter snag her first nod since 2009 (and Snook her first nod ever); Gugu Mbatha-Raw could find her way into the race if the TV Academy really warms to “The Morning Show”; Phylicia Rashad has the best shot of anyone on OWN’s breakout drama “David Makes Man”; Gillian Anderson deserves a second look for “Sex Education,” while long-standing dark horses Maggie Siff (“Billions”) and Cush Jumbo (“The Good Fight”) have seasons of great work on their side.
 With so many open slots, it feels like anything can happen, but only time will tell if the TV Academy embraces change or slides back to former favorites.

 1. Meryl Streep, “Big Little Lies”

 2. Helena Bonham Carter, “The Crown”